th2-net/th2-docs/content/versions/1-5-4/fundamentals/infra-components.md

 ## Configuration

-All th2-infra components are deployed within `th2-infra` Helm release.
+All the th2-infra components are deployed within `th2-infra` Helm release.
 So these components can be configured at initialization only with provided config files.

 ### th2-infra configuration